-Field site staff that supervise students are called field instructors or field supervisors.
-Although more than one person at a field site may guide and/or supervise students, every student is assigned a primary field instructor and is expected to meet at least once a week face-to-face for a minimum of one hour with the primary field instructor.
+Internship site staff that supervise students are called practicum instructors or practicum supervisors.
+Although more than one person at a practicum site may guide and/or supervise students, every student is assigned a primary practicum instructor and is expected to meet at least once a week face-to-face for a minimum of one hour with the primary practicum instructor.
 As previously stated, when necessary and approved, video conferencing will be considered as face-to-face supervision.
-Students should come to supervisory sessions prepared to discuss specific field-related issues, cases, concerns, or questions.
-As part of the integration of classroom and field experiences, students are also expected to share with the field instructor course materials and syllabi in addition to appropriate classroom discussions and experiences.
+Students should come to supervisory sessions prepared to discuss specific internship-related issues, cases, concerns, or questions.
+As part of the integration of classroom and internship experiences, students are also expected to share with the practicum instructor course materials and syllabi in addition to appropriate classroom discussions and experiences.

-An additional hour of task-oriented and/or group supervision per week is also required and may be provided either directly by the primary field instructor or by field site staff assigned by the primary field instructor.
+An additional hour of task-oriented and/or group supervision per week is also required and may be provided either directly by the primary practicum instructor or by internship site staff assigned by the primary practicum instructor.
 An appropriately trained staff member who may or may not have an MSW may provide this additional supervision.

 VI.
-Evaluation of Field Education
+Evaluation of Practicum Education

-Evaluation is a semester-long process that actively involves the student, the field instructor, and the faculty field liaison.
+Evaluation is a semester-long process that actively involves the student, the practicum instructor, and the faculty practicum liaison.
 Integrative seminar instructors/faculty liaisons monitor the student's placement through regular seminar discussion and individual communication with the student and with concurrent review of the student's practicum timesheets, process recordings, and other written work.
-The faculty field liaison will also provide the field instructor with several means of making contact throughout the internship and encourage regular communication and collaboration.
+The faculty practicum liaison will also provide the practicum instructor with several means of making contact throughout the internship and encourage regular communication and collaboration.

-Identification and Resolution of Difficulties that Arise in the Field
+Identification and Resolution of Difficulties that Arise in the Internship

-Difficulties in Field Placement may be first identified by the student, field instructor, or faculty field liaison.
-All parties are encouraged to collaborate in efforts to resolve the difficulties and improve the overall field performance and experience.
+Difficulties in Internship Placement may be first identified by the student, practicum instructor, or faculty practicum liaison.
+All parties are encouraged to collaborate in efforts to resolve the difficulties and improve the overall practicum performance and experience.

-Field Instructors who have any concerns regarding any aspect of the student's performance are strongly encouraged to communicate with the faculty field liaison if efforts directly with the student have not been successful and/or the field instructor deems the problem more serious and requiring immediate action.
-Very often, collaboration between the field instructor and the faculty field liaison and/or the combined efforts of the field instructor, faculty field liaison, and the student result in improved performance.
-Field instructors who feel the nature of the concern does not allow communication with the faculty field liaison are expected to contact the Field Education Director, who will intervene as required.
+Practicum Instructors who have any concerns regarding any aspect of the student's performance are strongly encouraged to communicate with the faculty practicum liaison if efforts directly with the student have not been successful and/or the practicum instructor deems the problem more serious and requires immediate action.
+Very often, collaboration between the practicum instructor and the faculty practicum liaison and/or the combined efforts of the practicum instructor, faculty practicum liaison, and the student result in improved performance.
+Practicum instructors who feel the nature of the concern does not allow communication with the faculty practicum liaison are expected to contact the Practicum Education Director, who will intervene as required.

-Students are expected to notify the faculty field liaison as soon as possible if difficulties within the field placement, with the field instructor, and/or other agency staff arise.
-This includes difficulties first experienced and identified by the student or difficulties the student has been made aware of by the field instructor and/or other agency staff.
-Students who are experiencing difficulty in the field should utilize the following process:
+Students are expected to notify the faculty practicum liaison as soon as possible if difficulties within the internship placement, with the practicum instructor, and/or other agency staff arise.
+This includes difficulties first experienced and identified by the student or difficulties the student has been made aware of by the practicum instructor and/or other agency staff.
+Students who are having trouble in the internship should utilize the following process: